-US implements temporary changes to Iran sanctions under interim agreement
+US implements temporary changes to Iran sanctions under interim agreement - .PDF file.

 By Christopher R Wall, Stephan E Becker, Nancy A Fischer and Aaron R Hutman

 On 20 January 2014, the US Treasury and state departments took steps to implement temporary and limited changes to US sanctions policy for Iran as agreed under the interim nuclear deal reached by Iran and the P5+1 countries.
 Most US sanctions on Iran remain in place and will continue to be enforced.
 Between 20 January and 20 July 2014, non-US individuals and companies (unless US owned or controlled) will not face US sanctions enforcement if they engage in specified transactions relating to the (a) export of Iranian petrochemical products, (b) provision of goods and services for Iran’s auto industry, (c) sale of gold and precious metals to or from Iran and (d) provision of insurance and transport services associated with sales of Iranian oil to six specified countries.
 The US government also has adopted a favourable licensing policy in specified cases for the provision of goods and services to Iran’s civil aviation industry by US persons, US-owned/controlled foreign entities and non-US persons for the transfer of US goods or technology.
 The US also is taking steps to facilitate certain humanitarian and medical trade with Iran, payment of UN dues and support for Iranians studying abroad.